neelsmith/LatinSyntax.jl/README.md

 # LatinSyntax.jl

-A simple model of syntactic notation for Latin.
+A simple model of syntactic notation for Latin, inspired by the parallel [GreekSyntax](https://neelsmith.github.io/GreekSyntax/) project.